SummittDweller/eleventy-blog/README.md

 # .eleventyignore

 The file named `.eleventyignore` specifies a list of files or paths that should be ignored by _Eleventy_ when building the site.
 Since this `README.md` file contains snippets of _Nunjucks_ and other template syntax, it is important that `README.md` is included in the `.eleventyignore` file.
-The contents of that file in this project is:
+Failing to "ignore" documentation files like this one can lead to build failures so don't overlook this feature!

+In this project `.eleventyignore` contains this:

 ```
 README.md